-The idea behind this strategy is to create a Lego-like supply chain that consists of core standardized elements that are augmented by standardized bolt-ons.
+The idea behind this strategy is to create a Lego-like supply chain that consists of core standardised elements that are augmented by standardised bolt-ons.
 These bolt-on components are tailored to unique market, customer and product needs.
-By segmenting and standardizing in this manner, companies avoid having an entirely different supply chain for every country they serve.
+By segmenting and standardising in this manner, companies avoid having an entirely different supply chain for every country they serve.

-Most global companies have practiced supply chain segmentation for years.
+Most global companies have practised supply chain segmentation for years.
 They developed differentiated supply chains based on customers, markets, products, service levels or other factors.

 All of these cost elements need to be taken into account in a segmentation strategy.
 This means that companies must collect and understand these costs for every country or market in which they distribute.
 “The focus should lie on bottom line profitability, not on total revenue or gross margin,” Deloitte continues.

 Smart segmentation gets more complicated as organisations expand into different regions and countries.

 “What’s different about countries and regions are factors like cultural norms and preferences, distribution channels and methodologies, infrastructure, regulations, market dynamics and political environment,” explains Richard Sharpe, CEO of Competitive Insights.
 “The reality is, you can’t assume the drivers of profitability are the same around the world.
 You have to consider the market in relation to your business strategy.
 It may be okay, for instance, to have a lower profitability percentage because you’re trying to capture market share.”

 “You also can’t assume that the same channel or distribution model will work in all countries,” Sharpe continues.
 “You have to understand each market’s unique characteristics and find the best way to service them with as much standardisation as possible in your supply chain.”